yxxxxxxxx/crowdcount-cascaded-mtl/README.md

                 | B   |   17  |    29  |

    It may be noted that the results are slightly different from the paper.
 This is due to a few implementation differences as the earlier implementation was in torch-lua.
 Contact me if torch models (that were used for the paper) are required.
+4.Add src/new_data_loader.py for reading file list when loading data.